Louise of France: Background of the decision

-A series of events in the 1760s led to a crisis for Louise.
-She was deeply affected by the banishment of the Jesuits from France and resolved to secure their return, as well as the conversion of the King.
-This was followed by the death of her brother the Dauphin in December 1765, then that of her sister-in-law, Dauphine Maria Josepha in 1767 and her mother Queen Marie in June 1768, then the arrival of Madame du Barry as the new maîtresse-en-titre.
-This offence pushed Louise to approach Christophe de Beaumont, Archbishop of Paris, asking him to intercede on her behalf with the King, so he would permit her to enter the Discalced Carmelites, a cloistered and austere religious order.
+A series of events in the late 1760s led to a crisis for Louise.
+She was deeply affected by the banishment of the Jesuits from France and resolved to secure their return, as well as the conversion of the King from his dissolute lifestyle.
+This was followed by the death of her brother the Dauphin in 1765, her maternal grandfather Stanisław Leszczyński in 1766, her sister-in-law, Dauphine Maria Josepha of Saxony in 1767, and her mother Queen Marie in 1768.
+This arrival of Madame du Barry in 1769 finally pushed Louise to ask his confidant and spiritual advisor, Christophe de Beaumont, Archbishop of Paris to intercede on her behalf with the King so he would permit her to enter the Discalced Carmelites, a cloistered and austere religious order.
+The Archbishop informed the King of his daughter's vocation on 30 January 1770, disturbing the father, who repeatedly said, “this is cruel”, but adding, “if God asks her, I cannot refuse her”.
+On 16 February 1771, he finally responded in a letter: “If this is for God only, I cannot oppose his will and your desire […] I embrace you with all my heart, dear daughter, and give you my blessing”.

 Apart from spiritual motivations, becoming a nun allowed Louise to achieve more prominence and influence.
 Her status as youngest princess and her physical disabilities were a hindrance at court, but she could stand out by becoming a Carmelite.
-Her reader Madame Campan later recalled that Louise believed happiness could only be found far from the royal court, "in the contemplation of a better world".
-Madame Campan believed that Louise chose the cloistered life because she was attracted to all things "sublime", and this renunciation was the only "brilliant action" available to her.
+Madame Campan later recalled that Louise believed happiness could only be found far from the royal court, “in the contemplation of a better world”.
+Madame Campan believed that Louise chose the cloistered life because she was attracted to all things “sublime” and this renunciation was the only “brilliant action” available to her.
+The words, “I Carmelite, and the King all to God”, reflected Louise's willingness to redeem her father's soul with her sacrifice and atone for his sins.

 Louise as Thérèse of Saint-Augustine, portrait from around 1771.